Farr Out Wellness

 (It's okay if you have to get up in the middle of your session!)

-For your session, you will be guided to the treatment room.
-You will have the opportunity to privately disrobe to your comfort level and get under the covers onto the warm massage table.
-For Thai Massage you would remain clothed and get comfy on top of the blanketed table.
-There are two chairs, coat hangers, and a table surface available for your belongings.
-I will knock before reentering the room.
+Once we have decided on a plan of action, I will give you a few private minutes to get comfortable on the table.
+You should disrobe to your comfort level and get under the covers onto the warm massage table.
+For Thai Massage you will remain clothed and get comfy on top of the blanketed table.
+There is an ottoman bench for you to sit on, a small table for your phone/watch/jewelry, and a hook to hang things up.
+I will always knock a few times before reentering the room.

 You may receive massage face up, face down, in a side-lying position, or seated, depending on your needs.
 There are bolsters and pillows available to prop you as needed for your comfort.

 Sessions often begin with 3 deep breaths accompanied by essential oils.
-For all sessions except Thai Massage and Myofascial Release techniques, either organic fractionated coconut oil or organic grapeseed oil will be used to create a slip on the skin.
+For all sessions except Thai Massage and Myofascial Release techniques, an organic massage cream is used.
 Throughout the massage, only the part of the body being worked on is exposed.
 You will ALWAYS be securely draped.
-You may receive a hot towel on your back or feet, depending on your session type.
-At some point in the session, you may be asked to flip over, which you should do at your own pace.
+You may receive a hot towel on your back, face, hands or feet, depending on your session type.
+At some point in the session, you may be asked to turn over, which you should do carefully at your own pace.

 At the end of your session, we will close with 3 more deep breaths with essential oils.